 Professors Wallace and Cusimano are outstanding teachers of neurosurgery, having a strong and significant influence on my personal success.
 In addition, they are extra ordinary clinicians in their sub specialty fields (Cerebrovascular for Chris Wallace and Skullbase for Michael Cusimano).
 This is a small way to thank them for their devotion to education in the field of medicine; specifically neurosurgery.

 The candidate professor receiving The Wallace Cusimano Honorary Lectureship should exemplify many of these characters mentioned above.
-Therefore, our choice for the third honorary lecturer is Professor Johannes Schramm from Bonn, Germany.
+Therefore, our choice for the third honorary lecturer is John Rossiter from Kingston, Canada.
 I am excited that Professor Schramm has accepted this honorary title.

 CCN Review Director

 Associate Professor and Clinical Director